 When your doctor discharges you from the hospital, the last thing you want is to end up back in the hospital.
 It makes sense that for the best outcome and to reduce your chances of a readmission, you need to follow your doctor’s instructions and understand what steps you must take for follow-up care.
 However, it turns out that the majority of patients don’t understand discharge instructions.
-What happens if you can’t understand your discharge papers?

 Why is it so important to understand your discharge instructions?

 Importantly, you are vulnerable when you leave the hospital.
 Since most patients are still dealing with health issues after discharge from a hospital, there are many opportunities for problems to arise, including life threatening complications.
 In fact, almost 20% of patients experience an adverse event during this transition, nearly 3/4 of which could have been prevented or made better.

 For example, adverse drug events, which can be caused by confusion over new medication regimens, are the most common complication after hospital discharge.
 Importantly, patients often receive new medications or have their medications changed while in the hospital.
 Additionally, hospital-acquired infections and complications from procedures cause a considerable number of deaths in patients recently discharged.

 In addition to these dangers, almost 40% of patients leave the hospital while test results are still pending, and a similar percent are sent home with instructions to complete a diagnostic workup as an outpatient.
 In both of these scenarios, patients can be in danger if they do not receive timely follow-up.

 Lastly, patients may face post-hospitalization syndrome, which can leave patients vulnerable to adverse events such as infections and falls.